-The GP Acute Care Competencies are based on an assumption that GPs working in no-bypass hospitals provide some or all of the following core activities:
+The GP Acute Care Competencies assume that GPs working in no-bypass hospitals provide some or all of the following core activities:

 - 1. Care of acutely ill adults and children including in-patient care - 2.
 Stabilisation for transfer of patients to other facilities within Scotland - 3.
 Initial management of major trauma - 4.
 Basic orthopaedic procedures such as reduction of fractures and dislocations - 5.
 Anaesthetic care including rapid sequence induction and Advanced airway care - 6.
 Support of midwives providing intra-partum care - 7.
 Management of psychiatric emergencies - 8.
-Administration of chemotherapy - 9.
-Police surgeon duties
+Administration of chemotherapy

+9. Police surgeon duties